Caught On Video: Man Burned With Unknown Liquid In Random Attack In Midtown

 “Sad.
 Crazy out there, like, how people just do these kind of things,” said Rion Coerington, who also works in the area.

-Police say no words were exchanged prior to or during the assault.
-It happened Monday, July 5, at around 10 p.m.READ MORE: Body Pulled From Water In Red Hook
+Police said no words were exchanged prior to or during the assault.
+It happened on July 5 at around 10 p.m.READ MORE: NYC Gun Violence: Driver Gunned Down On Washington Bridge, 2 Other Shootings Overnight

 “Do you worry about your own safety?”
 DeAngelis asked.